2019 Housing Lottery

 Starts in Boppell Hall main lounge

 Residents of Boppell Hall have graciously agreed to open their suites to allow visitors to see what the rooms look like and to check out the versatility of setup.
-Additionally, the Boppell leadership will be in the main lounge ready to answer any and all questions about Boppell and why it is a wonderful community to live in.
+Additionally, the Boppell leadership will be in the main lounge ready to answer any and all questions about Boppell and why it is a wonderful community in which to live!
 Milk and cookies will be provided.

 How to Select a Room